 The project includes a small capital works fund which will be accessible to meadows owners to enable better, more sustainable management of their meadow.

 The project will also put landowners in touch with each other, creating opportunities for greater community cohesion and the sharing of skills, knowledge and practical help.

-We are looking to train landowners and volunteers in meadow management.
-We will also be arranging guided walks and events to help people learn about meadows.
+Dean Meadows Group are looking to train landowners and volunteers in meadow management.
+They also continue to arrange guided walks and events to help people learn about meadows.

 Click here to go to the Dean Meadows Group website.